-Service animals are welcome on all US Airways flights.
+Service animals are welcome on all our flights.
 There is no charge for trained service animals.

 - There is no limit to the number and type of service animals as long as they fit on your lap or in front of your seat.
 Aisles may not be obstructed.

 - An animal sitting on your lap must be no larger than an infant.

 - Additional restrictions apply on flights outside the continental United States.

 - If you'd like special seating, such as a bulkhead seat, call 800-428-4322 (TTY 800-245-2966) at least 24 hours before your flight.
 Because of safety regulations, if you're traveling with a service animal, you may not sit in an exit row.

 Charlotte, Philadelphia and Phoenix offer animal relief areas.

 To show that an animal is a service animal, you must provide one of the following:

 - Harness or tags